aegatlin/yamss/README.md

 $ . ./copy_example_files.zsh
 ```

 Now, the tool scripts for `vim` and `tmux` will copy those example files into the machines `~/` folder, so long as that tool is actually being install on that machine.
+(Note: the script is copying into `./example...`, so don't execute the script anywhere other than `yams` root.)

 ## Paradigm explanation